mantl/mantl/docs/bare-metal/README.md

    * Remove existing partitions
    * Press the button to automatically partition.
 This will give you a default set.
    * It will put 50 toward root and the rest in home, change this:
-     * These are services machines and shouldn't really have much if in home.
+     * These are services machines and won't store many files in home.
      * You will need to leave unformatted space on the drive for docker.
-Mantl defaults to 100 Gigs.
-     * if you have lots of space leave 50 in home, but you won't need much there.
-Leave the rest unformatted.
+Try to leave at least 50 unformated for the docker LVM partion that is described in the "Create Partion for Docker LVM" section below.
  * turn on your wired internet connection.
 It should just be a toggle switch for your device.
- * Once the istall starts it asks for a root password and a first user.
+ * Once the install starts it asks for a root password and a first user.
    * Having a `centos` admin user will match what happens in cloud environments.

 Once rebooted,
 if you forgot to turn on your internet in the install, you can set it up like so http://www.krizna.com/centos/setup-network-centos-7/ .
-It might be easier and more automated (there for less error prone) to just reinstall and remember to turn on your internet during the install.
+It might be easier and more automated (therefore less error prone) to just reinstall and remember to turn on your internet during the install.

 ### Set up Base Network